-Soccer is a great way to build endurance, improve speed, and stay fit, all while enjoying being a part of a team.
-However, soccer does involve quick start-and-stop motions and physical contact, which can lead to injury.
-Risk of injury is no reason not to play soccer, though.
-Soccer players just need to be aware of the risks and know what steps they can take to play as safely as possible.
+Soccer is a great way to build endurance and stay fit, all while enjoying being a part of a team.
+But it does involve quick start-and-stop motions and physical contact.
+This can lead to injury.
+The risk should not keep you from playing, though.
+Soccer players just need to be aware of the risks and know what steps they can take to play as safely as they can.

 Muscle strains can be caused by:

-The most common muscle strains in soccer occur with groin muscles, hamstrings, and quadriceps.
-A muscle strain won't send you to the emergency room, but it can be painful and can keep you off the field for a few days or weeks.
-Strains occur frequently in soccer due to constant stop and go movement, or taking a longer stride than muscles can handle.
+The most common muscle strains in soccer happen in groin, hamstring, and quadricep muscles.
+A muscle strain will not send you to the emergency room, but it can be painful and can keep you off the field for a few days or weeks.
+Strains are common in soccer because of the constant stop and go movement or taking a longer stride than muscles can handle.

-Good flexibility and strength can lower your chances of muscle strain.
+Good flexibility and strength can lower your risk of a muscle strain.
 Start with a warm up, then stretch the areas that are most likely to suffer a strain.
-Make sure that you are also doing strengthening exercises before the season begins.
+Make sure that you are also doing strengthening exercises before the season starts.

-Wearing well-fitted cleats with appropriate spikes (longer spikes in softer turf and shorter spikes on dry, hard turf) may also help prevent strains.
+Wearing well-fitted cleats with the right spikes (longer spikes in softer turf and shorter spikes on dry, hard turf) may also help lower the risk.

 Closed-head injury is most often the result of a collision between players or from not heading the ball properly.

-Correct heading involves use of the forehead to contact the ball, the neck muscles to restrict head motion, and the leg muscles to to propel the body from the waist.
+Correct heading means using the forehead to contact the ball, the neck muscles to restrict head motion, and the leg muscles to move the body from the waist.

-You may want to consider strengthening your neck muscles to prepare them for heading.
+You may want to strengthen your neck muscles to get them ready for heading.
 You can use your hand to provide resistance against your head.
 Then, use your neck muscles to turn your head right, left, forward, and backward.
 Wear a fitted mouth guard to protect your mouth and teeth.
-You may also want to consider protective eyewear.
+You may also want to wear safety eyewear.

 As with any sport, a good warm-up is needed to lower the risk of injury.
 Here are some warm up tips:

 American College of Sports Medicine